techcow2/LMSA/README.md

 - **Comprehensive History** - Save, browse, and continue previous conversations with organized chat management
 - **Automatic Titles** - Saved chats are automatically titled for easy identification
 - **Import/Export** - Easily backup and transfer your saved conversations between devices
-- **Response Management** - Copy & regenerate AI responses with ease.
+- **Response Management** - Copy, edit, delete, and regenerate messages with ease
+- **Message Control** - Delete individual user messages from chat history for better conversation management

 ### Connection & Configuration
 - **Simple Connection** - Connect to your LM Studio server with just an IP address and port